- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Expats living in Thailand will find themselves in a beautiful country that offers many exotic beach islands, amazing national parks, natural landscapes and historical cities.

-Modern business, healthcare, accommodation and international schools are all commonplace in Thailand but, unlike other destinations in Southeast Asia, expats can enjoy unusual luxury because of the country's low cost of living.
+Modern business, healthcare, accommodation and international schools are all commonplace in Thailand.
+Unlike other destinations in Southeast Asia, expats can enjoy unusual luxury because of the country's low cost of living.
 Here are some of the cultural differences expats in Thailand will likely encounter.

 Meeting and greeting in Thailand

 The proper etiquette is for the subordinate party to offer a wai first, with the senior person then returning the wai.
 Thai locals won't expect a foreigner to initiate a wai but if offered one, not returning it would be an insult.

 Dress in Thailand